Dieter Nuhr: Career

 From 20 January 2011 until 2014, he presented the TV show "Satire Gipfel" on ARD.
 He replaced Mathias Richling, whose contract ended in 2010.
 In October 2014, this TV format was replaced by "Nuhr im Ersten" which was presented by him as well.
 Nuhr produced a two-part TV special concerning the 2010 FIFA World Cup.
 In doing so he referred to the topic soccer in an ironical way.
 Furthermore, he produced weekly cabaret segments for the radio station WDR 2.
 Together with Ralph Casper he presented the quiz show "Null gewinnt" in the early evening time slot of ARD from July to March 2013.
 In the year 2012, Dieter Nuhr was mentor for the "ARD-Themenwoche" (a special TV format, covering a weekly particular topic) with an emphasis on the topic: living with death.
 To this TV format he contributed the television show "Nuhr am Leben" which was recorded in the St. Elisabeth church in Berlin Mitte and broadcast on ARD on 19 November 2012.
 In 2013, he took part in the "ARD-Themenwoche" again, when the topic "fortunately/I'm glad that..." was concerned.
 His broadcast "Nuhr im Glück" was recorded in the orangery of the tropical Botanical Garden, Potsdam and was aired on 22 November 2013.

 The ARD-Themenwoche 2014 will be about tolerance and Nuhr will perform his stage program "Nuhr mit Respekt" (Only with respect) and will be broadcast from the Jewish museum Berlin.
 Nuhr can also be seen regularly on the TV show "Mario Barth deckt auf!" in which he and the German comedian Mario Barth show examples of projects which only wasted tax money.

 In 2014, Nuhr received the Jacob-Grimm-Award.
 The Jury praised Nuhrs way of performing and his intelligent form of cabaret.
 His stage programs were eloquent and his punch lines hit.
 Though the main aspect of his work was not the extraordinary quality of his speeches but also his ability to perform critique with and through language and the way Nuhr invites the audience to think about how language is able to influence our thoughts and emotions.

-Nuhr's stage program nuhr in Berlin (the title is a pun; for explanation, see below) is the first German stand-up comedy which was created exclusively for Netflix.
+Nuhr's stage program nuhr in Berlin (the title is a pun on nur which is German for only) is the first German stand-up comedy which was created exclusively for Netflix.
 On 15 November 2016, it became available on Netflix in several countries (optionally with subtitles), including the United States and the United Kingdom.

 Nuhr was one of the first signers of the Open Letter to the German Position on Russo-Ukraining War on late April 2022, who demanded not to support Ukraine with arms in order to "prevent a third world war".